Flare576/newScript/README.md

 1. Copy the Sha256 hash into the `.rb` file
 1. Push up the recipe

-Also, fill in the other fields, and the readme, and whatever else; you'll figure it out.
+Also, fill in the other fields, and the readme, and replace "Flare576" with your username everywhere, and...; eh, you'll figure it out.

 # dev notes